 How is lactose intolerance treated?

-Modifications in dietary composition and lactase enzyme supplements as well as treating any intestinal ailments with the help of a doctor or a specially trained dietitian may significantly improve and alleviate its symptoms.
+Modifications in dietary composition and lactase enzyme supplements as well as treating any intestinal ailments with the help of a doctor or a specially trained dietitian may significantly improve and alleviate symptoms of lactose intolerance.
 In addition, gradually re-introducing lactose-containing foods and incrementally increasing your consumption of lactose after eliminating it from your diet may eventually develop your tolerance for it.

 Furthermore, working closely with doctors and qualified medical practitioners may be beneficial to lactose-intolerant individuals, especially in ensuring that they still get the right amount of nutrients like calcium and vitamin D that are normally obtained from milk and dairy products.